In a nutshell

 Old Spitalfields Market

-Is the Old Spitalfields Market worth it?
+Is Old Spitalfields Market worth it?

 Truman Brewery